-- The employee's most recent performance history (including any disciplinary action). - The employee's time working within the SLU environment and integration into the SLU culture. - The employee's initiative, time management, and organizational skills. - The employee's computer skills and the extent to which those are sufficient to complete their required job functions outside of the office. - The employee's understanding of their role and expectations, and their ability to work in a way that requires little supervision to complete their tasks. - The employee's performance in an alternate work location can be measured and evaluated.
+- The employee's most recent performance history (including any disciplinary action). - The employee's time working within the SLU environment and integration into the SLU culture. - The employee's initiative, time management, and organizational skills. - The employee's computer skills and the extent to which those are sufficient to complete their required job functions in an alternate work location. - The employee's understanding of their role and expectations, and their ability to work in a way that requires little supervision to complete their tasks. - The employee's performance in an alternate work location can be measured and evaluated.